-The company, with a rumored $10 billion valuation, announced its plans to IPO today.
+The company, with a rumored $10 billion valuation, filed paperwork to IPO today.

 It turns out milk is a lot like telephones.

 In 1999, most people on the planet didn’t have an email address, let alone a mobile phone.
 Fewer than 300 million cell phones were sold on the entire planet that year.
 By 2009, that number jumped to more than a billion.
 A decade later, in 2019, more than 80 percent of adults had gone completely wireless with telecommunications, ditching their landlines for cell phones.
 By then, 20 percent of the planet had shifted from basic cell phones to smartphones.
 That number is expected to nearly double by the end of this year.

 For dairy drinkers, there’s a parallel here.
 Because, while the year now may resemble the 2009 mobile phone equivalent for vegan milk, this is indeed the beginning of the end for dairy.
 Oatly’s IPO all but secures that.
 By 2031 we’ll see that same saturation level with vegan dairy that cell phones saw in their second major decade on the market.
 By 2041, dairy will indeed be so obsolete that when children are told “milk used to come from cows” they will no doubt imagine a line of cows wearing hairnets in an oat or almond factory, standing upright on their hind legs and stirring giant vats of creamy dairy-free milk.

 Cows are the landline in this metaphor, of course.
 And Oatly is that irresistible smartphone that does it all.
 They say smartphones hold more technology today than the computers that helped astronauts get to the moon in 1969.
 Milk’s plant-based upgrade over the last two decades is similar, with nuts, seeds, beans — and oats — making it sleeker, faster, and better in nearly every regard.